 Leif is the founder of the International Elephant Project (IEP).
-He has worked at Perth Zoo for 25 years as a curator managing a wide range of animals, including Asian elephants.
-In respect to his professional, animal, human and financial management skills, Leif has been an Australasian Species Management Program Committee Member; a Quarantine-Approved Assessor; Australasian Husbandry Adviser; Zoo Accreditation Officer; UN GRASP in-country point of contact, an International Species Coordinator and Chair of a World Aquarium and Zoo Association global conservation program.
+He has worked for 30 years managing a wide range of animals, including Asian elephants.
+In respect to his professional, animal, human and financial management skills, Leif has been the longest standing member of the Australasian Species Management Program; a Quarantine-Approved Assessor; Zoo Husbandry Adviser; Zoo Accreditation Officer; UN GRASP in-country point of contact, an International Species Coordinator, International Studbook Keeper and the Chair of a World Aquarium and Zoo Association global conservation program.

-Leif has several academic qualifications, including a Masters of Science studying orangutans.
-He lectures at universities, is a seasoned public speaker, supervises university students and regularly publishes papers in peer reviewed journals.
-Leif also has enormous field experience in protecting rainforest, rescuing and releasing wildlife (including the first two ever captive-born orangutans).
+Leif has several academic qualifications, including a Masters of Science.
+He lectures at universities, and has published papers in peer reviewed journals.
+Leif also has enormous field experience in protecting rainforest, rescuing and releasing wildlife.

 Clare is the Director and Chairperson of the Asian Rhino Project, President of the Silvery Gibbon Project and sits on the Conservation Fund Committee of The Orangutan Project and is a member of the IUCN Asian Rhino Specialist Group and Primate Specialists Group, Section on Small Apes.
 Clare has a particular passion for gibbons and has extensive experience in zoos, in particular the management of captive primates.
 She has worked with Exotic species for over 14 years.
 Clare has extensive experience in species management and has developed conservation strategies and assisted with rehabilitation and reintroduction programs for the Javan gibbon.
 She is committed to developing and assisting with more collaborative and holistic in situ conservation projects in Indonesia and South East Asia.
 Clare holds B.Sc. in Zoology/Marine Biology and Post Graduate Certificate in Captive Vertebrate Management and was awarded James Cook University Alumni of the Year for Science in 2013 for her contribution to wildlife conservation.